-Of the many social networks present on the internet, Twitter is one of the most lively, telling, and communicative platform among all.
-A large part for which has to do with the interactive behaviour that its users put up through engagements to share their views and opinions with other like-minded users on the platform.
-In recent times, with the visual format taking over other formats, more and more engagement on Twitter (or any other website for that matter) has started to involve some level of visual exchange.
-Be it emoticons, emojis, or more recently, GIFs.
+Of the many social networks present on the internet, Twitter is one of the most lively, telling, and communicative platforms of all.
+A large part of this has to do with the interactive behavior that its users put up through engagements to share their views and opinions with other like-minded users on the platform.
+In recent times, with the visual format taking over other formats, more and more engagement on Twitter (or any other website, for that matter) has started to involve some level of visual exchange.
+Be it emoticons, emojis, or, more recently, GIFs.

 So, in this article, we take a look at different ways to save a GIF from Twitter on Computer/Android/iOS.

 One of the easiest ways to save GIFs from Twitter is by using a computer.
 Unlike other platforms, it does not require the need to download any additional software to accomplish this.
 Instead, all you require for this method is a computer and a web browser to visit the EZGIF website.
 EZGIF is an online animated GIF maker and image editor that allows you to upload and edit GIF images for free.
 Here are the steps:

 1. Open the EZGIF website in a browser, tap on ‘Video to GIF’ option from the menu, and select the ‘Video to GIF’ option again from its sub-menu.
 As mentioned above, we are using the ‘Video to GIF’ option because Twitter saves GIFs in its proprietary video format.

 2. Open Twitter in a new tab and visit the tweet with the GIF you want to save.

 3. Tap the share button on the bottom of the tweet and copy the link to the Tweet by selecting the ‘Copy link to Tweet’ option.

 4. Go back to the EZGIF website tab and paste the copied URL (link) in the input box below ‘OR paste video url:’.